tstorch/aiman/_setup/generate_framework_prompt.md

 8) Continuous self-improvement:
    - Run a repository-wide audit/reflection; verify drift detection and health checks
    - Produce a meta-reflection report and at least one improvement backlog entry
+9) Provenance validator:
+   - Run the provenance validator script
+   - Record PASS/FAIL and list of issues (if any)
-9) Document the dry run outcomes succinctly in the overview doc
+10) Document the dry run outcomes succinctly in the overview doc

 Record pass/fail and key notes for each step.
 Blockers should create clarification tasks rather than proceeding with assumptions.